ahmadhassanch/editable_table/html/readme.txt

+- font size support
+- first time the addtable should fill width
-- multiple cell selection
+- multiple cell selection for coloring, fontsize
-- decrease/increase font size in a cell

 LOW PRIORITY
 - cursor key movement is not natural, made some conceptual example in arrow_tab_control